 Perhaps with the arrival of some dryer, warmer weather, we can once again enjoy long summer evenings with friends and family.
 Now is the time to be outside and feel the sun warm up your bones.
-A comfy chair in the garden, a good book, a glass of wine, or the radio blaring, gloves on, bum up, whatever works for you – just enjoy the summer.
+A comfy chair in the garden under a tree, a good book, a glass of wine, or the radio blaring, gloves on, bum up, whatever works for you – just enjoy the summer.

 If you are frustrated by not having the chance to get your herbs in over spring, an easy substitute is an advanced pot of herbs and harvesting from it all summer long – simple and healthy, and you still get fresh herbs.
 Similarly with edible flowers to toss through salads, dress up plates and add that extra splash of colour – just grab some pots and use them all summer.